top of page

 Nourishing and Repairing Effects

-Complementing Natural UV Blockers
+Complementing Natural Barriers

-Keep the balm in a cool, dry place to maintain its quality.
+• store in a cool, dry place

 Comments